-No, however, if you are renting bicycles, kayaks, paddle boards, or taking the bus tour, reservations are highly recommended due to limited bus seating (16 passengers) and bicycle, kayak, paddle board inventory.
+No, however, if you are renting bicycles, kayaks, or taking the bus tour, reservations are highly recommended due to limited bus seating (16 passengers) and bicycle, kayak inventory.

 No, the bus tour stays on the southern part of the island (see bus route on Grand Island map) which is where all the historical sites can be seen.
 It is about a 3 ½ hour tour, but you will only be on the bus for the about ½ hour because you will get on and off the bus to visit the old buildings, the old cemetery, ect.

 Yes we are pet friendly.
 As long as they are on a leash they are welcome on the ferry and on the island.

 You will pay for your kayak at the gift shop and take the passenger ferry to the island.
 Upon arrival at the island you will be issued your kayak.
 Kayak’s are only authorized in the area 100 yards from the island shoreline between Williams Landing and the East Channel Lighthouse (approx. 5 miles each way).
 This is not a guided tour./p>

 Yes, reservations are required between Memorial Day and Columbus Day for all designated campsites on the island except for Cobble Cove, Flat Rock, and Muskrat Point which are first come, first served.
 To make reservations or check campground availability, please go to www.recreation.gov or call (877) 444-6777.
 Random camping is allowed on the island, provided the rules of random camping are followed.

 The island provides over 40 miles of rugged dirt trails and easier gravel roads that will accommodate any level biker.
 There are no paved roads on the island.
 More energetic cyclists can mountain bike the 21 mile main island perimeter route in four to six hours, with time for brief stops and some exploration.
 Consider your level of fitness and your pace as you make route choices.